Career Planning and Development

 - Fellows' College for all Department of Pediatric Fellows to foster academic career development

-Each fellow does an average of 17 weeks of call per year
+Each fellow does an average of 17 weeks of call per year.
+Responsibilities of the on-call fellow include:

 - Rounding on the inpatient service